embarklabs/embark/docs/dashboard.rst

 contracts or with embark itself. type ``help`` to see a list of available commands, more commands will be added with each version of Embark.

+**without the dashboard**

+if you prefer to only see the logs, you can disable the dashboard with the nodashboard option ``embark run --nodashboard``